lando07/AMD-7000-Series-VFIO/README.md

 ## Editing qemu.conf

-In any editor with root priveleges, go to `/etc/libvirt/qemu.conf`, and make sure libvirtd starts as your user and your group
+In any editor with root privileges, go to `/etc/libvirt/qemu.conf`, and make sure libvirtd starts as your user and your group

 Change `#user = "root"` to `user = "your username"`